 We would love to answer your questions.
 We will set up a time for you to meet with our program director personally.

 We meet with you at your home to learn more about your preferences and explain our services.
 Our assessments are always free and there is no obligation.

-From the assessment, we’ll select a home care aide that fits your needs.
-Our management staff will accompany this aide to your home where you’ll have an opportunity to interview them to ensure a good fit, further discuss your preferences and create your schedule.
+From the assessment, we’ll select a home care professional that fits your needs.
+Our management staff will accompany this professional to your home where you’ll have an opportunity to interview them to ensure a good fit, further discuss your preferences and create your schedule.

 4. Follow up